External Ids for OPN4 Gene

 GeneCards Summary for OPN4 Gene

 OPN4 (Opsin 4) is a Protein Coding gene.
-Diseases associated with OPN4 include borderline glaucoma and ocular hypertension.
+Diseases associated with OPN4 include borderline glaucoma and retinal degeneration.
 Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled photoreceptor activity.
 An important paralog of this gene is OPN1SW.

 UniProtKB/Swiss-Prot for OPN4 Gene

 Photoreceptor required for regulation of circadian rhythm.
 Contributes to pupillar reflex and other non-image forming responses to light.
 May be able to isomerize covalently bound all-trans retinal back to 11-cis retinal (By similarity).